The world's most flexible MBA programme

 These are available on the Admissions pages of both the full time and the part time MBA programmes.

 If you are studying by distance learning, you should download a Programme Entry Form from the Student Portal at the beginning of your studies.
 The form should be returned fully completed to the Business School together with evidence of your prior academic qualifications (normally a recognised degree or a qualification deemed by the University to be equivalent).
 If you do not hold a recognised qualification when you commence your study, you will be matriculated when you meet the requirements for the award of the Postgraduate Certificate relevant to your programme of study.

-If you are studying though one of our approved learning partners, they will provide you with the relevant form and will submitted it on your behalf when you commence your studies with them.
+If you are studying though one of our approved learning partners, they will provide you with the relevant form and will submit it on your behalf when you commence your studies with them.

 If the Business School identifies that a qualification gained overseas is comparable to a British degree and has been awarded by an educational institute recognised by Heriot-Watt University it will be accepted for matriculation purposes.

 If you are beginning your studies on-campus in Edinburgh, you will be given your matriculation card at the registration session at the start of term.